oat-sa/lib-lti1p3-core/doc/quickstart/jwks.md

 }
 ```

-## Exposing a JWKS endpoint
+## Provide a JWKS response

-You can expose the [JwksServer](../../src/Security/Jwks/Server/JwksServer.php) in an application controller to return a ready to use JWKS [PSR7 response](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) for a given key set name:
+You can expose the [JwksServer](../../src/Security/Jwks/Server/JwksServer.php) in an application controller to provide a ready to use JWKS [PSR7 response](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) for a given key set name:

 ```php
 <?php